Project Description

 Classes

-Core classes include Math, Science, Social Studies, Language Arts and 5th period (see below), physical education, current events, Exploration and Creation, and art and team building.
+Core classes include Math, Science, Social Studies, Language Arts.
+We also offer 5th period (see below), physical education, current events, Explorations (student electives), and art and team building.
+Our Middle Students also have the opportunity to take High School level classes and earn credits to their future diploma.

-“5th Period” is an afternoon class that meets for a semester, mixes high school and middle school in classes that students select, subject matter range from folk art to advanced math.
+“5th Period” is an afternoon class that meets for a semester, mixes high school and middle school in classes that students select, subject matter ranging from art to calculus.

-Students also participate in family meeting, small group, daily clean up, all school meetings, convocations, parent/student/teacher conferences and Friday afternoon special events such as ice skating, hiking, indoor climbing, walking, and sports.
+Students also participate in family meetings, small groups, daily clean up, all school meetings, convocations, parent/student/teacher conferences and Friday afternoon special events such as ice skating, hiking, indoor climbing, walking, and sports.

 Homework